 The effect may be to make a family relax its guard, think that it is not really being investigated, and determine that it does not need a lawyer.
 That would be a serious mistake.

 Any DCF visit to a family following a referral is an investigation, no matter how it is styled.
 The family may be subject to intrusive questioning, may be asked to sign releases of its information, and may be asked to engage in services that it feels it does not need.
 Failure to comply may result in a “traditional” investigation, or the filing of a substantiation or neglect petition.

-In other words, an investigation is an investigation.
+In other words, an investigation is an investigation, whether it's called "FAR" or anything else.
 Do not be misled.
 If DCF is involved with your family, then you need a lawyer.